 Millions of Americans suffer from the dangerous disruptive sleep disorder known as obstructive sleep apnea (OSA), including some in the Mandeville area.
 Unfortunately, many people with OSA go undiagnosed, which places them unknowingly at risk for a heart attack or stroke.
 If you feel that you or your sleep partner have OSA, it’s wise to promptly get tested by a sleep specialist.
-At Allure Dental, Dr. Daniela Eversgerd is highly trained in the use of various oral appliances for OSA patients who are having trouble tolerating a CPAP machine.
+You don’t have to search far as at Allure Dental, Dr. Daniela Eversgerd is highly trained in the use of various oral appliances to help OSA patients who are having trouble tolerating a CPAP machine.

 Best Obstructive Sleep Apnea Treatment in Mandeville

 What is Obstructive Sleep Apnea (OSA) and what are its causes?

 OSA is a common type of sleep apnea that occurs when muscles relax in the back of the throat that support your soft palate, uvula, tonsils, and the side walls of your throat and tongue.
 As those muscles relax, your airway narrows or completely closes while you’re breathing.
 This restricts airflow, which causes lower blood oxygen levels.
 If this happens, your brain senses that there’s too little oxygen, and wakes you up so that you can breathe properly.

 This cycle takes place so fast that the average OSA sufferer doesn’t even realize it’s happening.
 It continues to play out repeatedly for up to 30 times per hour, all night long, interfering with your body’s ability to reach those deep, restful periods of sleep it so desperately needs.
 As a result, instead of feeling refreshed in the morning, OSA sufferers feel tired and fatigued.